-You will not believe how delicious this healthy banana cake is!
-It’s made with no butter, very little (healthy) oil and no refined sugar, but has so much sweet banana flavor.
+This healthy banana cake recipe will be your new favorite!
+It's made with no refined sugar, or butter but has so much sweet banana flavor.
 It comes together so easily and is topped with a healthy and vegan whipped cream frosting.
 No one will believe how good for you it it!

 Happy Monday to all my food loving friends!
 I woke up today feeling energized and refreshed!
 Anyone else excited for the what this week has in store?
 I was motivated and ready to tackle what it has to offer.

 But to be completely honest, this is the first time I felt this way in a while.
 I've been in kind of a funk for the past three weeks.
 Life is so great.
 My work is going well, I'm feeling super passionate and fulfilled in this food blogging journey and I snagged myself a fiance.
 But day-to-day I've been missing the zest and excitement that typically empowers me daily.

 I've been so stressed and worried about the little things that are associated with this here blog and my full time job that I've lost sight of the big picture.
 That's making a difference in your lives by giving you the best and most delicious recipes you can eat and share with your loved ones.

 So I started a grateful journal last night.
 The idea is that instead of stressing about things I did/didn't do or what I did/didn't say that day I'm going to focus on all of the wonderful things and people that I am grateful for.
 It's a great reminder that there are so many amazing things in this life to be thrilled about and helps me keep the day-to-day issues in perspective.